Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Methodology

 To compute the equilibrium structure of a pure NM rotating WD, we need to specify the boundary condition for which $\rho_{2} = 0$.
 The equatorial boundary is set at $r_{a2} = 1, \theta = \frac{\pi}{2}$, while the axis boundary is set at $0 \leq r_{b2} \leq 1$, $\theta = 0$.
 The axis-ratio of the NM is defined as $\kappa_{2} = r_{b2}/r_{a2}$.
-We need one more parameter to completely specify the system.
-We choose it to be the radial position of the DM equatorial boundary $r_{a1}$.
+There are 3 degrees of freedom and we need one more parameter to specify the system completely.
+We choose it to be the radial position of the DM equatorial boundary $r_{a1}$\footnote{In such a case, $r_{b1}$ would be a to-be-determined parameter.
+One can, of course, choose $r_{b1}$ as the free parameter instead.
+For rigidly rotating DMRWD, $r_{b1} \approx r_{a1}$, but they could differ if the DMRWD is differentially rotating.
+However, this scenario will not be discussed in-depth in our current scope.}.
 We obtain the equilibrium structures by first specifying $\rho_{\rm Max2}, r_{b2}$ and $r_{a1}$ and then solving Eq. (\ref{eqn:two-fluid}) iteratively.
+We first guess the initial density profiles for the DM and NM and compute $\Phi$.
+Then, we can get $C_{i}$ from the DM and NM boundaries.
+After that, we invert Eq. (\ref{eqn:two-fluid}) to obtain the new density profiles from the DM/NM enthalpy.
+We then update $\Phi$ and $C_{i}$ again.
+This procedure would continue until the relative changes for $h_{i}$, $C_{i}$ and the maximum of $H_{i}$ for both fluids are less than $10^{-10}$.
 In general, the DM mass changes during iterations.
 Therefore, we use the bisection method to vary $r_{b1}$ to obtain the targeted DM mass.
-In solving Eq. (\ref{eqn:two-fluid}), we choose to terminate the iterations once the relative changes for $h_{i}$, $C_{i}$ and the maximum of $H_{i}$ for both fluids are less than $10^{-10}$.